HoangNguyen55/A.I.D.A/docs/design.md

 ## Functional (Use Cases)

 1. Search on google
-    1) Person
+    1) Actors: Person
-    2) Voice Command
+    2) Triggers: Voice Command
-    3) "What is ..."
+    3) Preconditions: "What is ..."
+    4) Postconditions (success scenario):
-    4) "According to `website` this blah blah blah"
+        - "According to `website` this blah blah blah"
-    5) Steps:
+    5) List of steps (success scenario):
         - Feed input to AI
         - AI uses api to ask google the question
         - AI summerize what google gives and read it to user
+    6) Extensions/variations of the success scenario:
-    6) "`website` said blah blah", "blah blah is what `website` said", etc...
+        - "`website` said blah blah", "blah blah is what `website` said", etc...
+    7) Exceptions: failure conditions and scenarios:
-    7) Exceptions: no internet connection so can't google questions, something break
+        - no internet connection so can't google questions, something break
 1. Answer general questions
-    1) Person
+    1) Actors: Person
-    2) Voice Command
+    2) Triggers: Voice Command
-    3) "What is ..."
+    3) Preconditions: "What is ..."
+    4) Postconditions (success scenario):
-    4) "The answer is..."
+        - "The answer is..."
-    5) Steps:
+    5) List of steps (success scenario):
         - Input is fed to AI
         - It responses with answers
+    6) Extensions/variations of the success scenario:
-    7) "This thing is...", "it is...", etc...
+        - "This thing is...", "it is...", etc...
+    7) Exceptions: failure conditions and scenarios:
-    8) Exceptions: give the wrong information, or it doesn't know.
+        - give the wrong information, or it doesn't know.
 1. Playing music
-    1) Person
+    1) Actors: Person
-    2) Voice Command
+    2) Triggers: Voice Command
-    3) "Play this xxx song" or "play this xxxxx artist"
+    3) Preconditions: "Play this xxx song" or "play this xxxxx artist"
+    4) Postconditions (success scenario):
-    4) Music plays
+        - Music plays
     5) Steps:
         - Feed input to AI
         - AI returns a URL